Beyond Control: Exploring Novel File System Objects for Data-Only Attacks on Linux Systems: FSKO Identification

 \PP{Rule 2: Reference Propagation} The rules tracking a reference variable are also shown in~\cref{tab:rules}.
 First, we consider a reference object propagates its particular value to another reference through solely data dependency (an exception will be discussed later).
-It is obvious if other variables also store sector numbers and \code{page} pointers, e.g., due to assignments, then clearly, these other variables will also be considered references.
-Here, we also customize the data dependency rules, by allowing arithmetic operations because a reference can be used to add a relative value to find the neighbor reference.
-This customization excludes other types of data dependency, such as those bitwise operations in logical expressions.
+If other variables also store sector numbers and \code{page} pointers, e.g., due to assignments, these variables will be considered references.
+We also customize the data dependency rules to allow arithmetic operations because a reference can add a relative value to find a neighbouring reference.
+This customization excludes other types of data dependency, such as bitwise operations in logical expressions.

-Second, in addition to data dependencies, we also consider control dependencies in a very limited capacity.
-This is because there can be \emph{flag} variables that determine a reference's value through control dependency (e.g., whether a reference will now point to a new page cache, e.g., DirtyCow~\cite{DirtyCOW66:online}).
-We generalize this pattern to consider whether any variables in a condition can lead to two branches where (1) at least one of the branches sees an assignment to a reference, (2) the assignment differs in the two branches -- one branch missing an assignment or the reference is assigned two different values in the two branches.
+We consider control dependencies in a limited capacity: \emph{flag} variables can determine a reference's value through conditional branches (e.g., whether a reference will point to a page cache in DirtyCow~\cite{DirtyCOW66:online}).
+We generalize this pattern to consider the flags in a condition where (1) at least one of the branches sees an assignment to a reference, (2) the assignment differs in the two branches -- either one branch lacks an assignment or the reference is assigned different values.